Malvertising Defense for Platforms FAQ

 What is your false positive rate?

-False positives are not an issue for HUMAN malvertising defense.
-A false positive in our world does not impact revenue since we never block the delivery of the purchased ads; rather, we only block the malicious code that negatively impacts users.
+False positives aren't an issue for HUMAN malvertising defense.
+A false positive in our world doesn't impact revenue since we never block the delivery of the purchased ads; rather, we only block the malicious code that negatively impacts users.

 Does HUMAN perform post-delivery behavioral analysis?

-Unlike our competitors, our solution does not rely on a blacklist.
+Unlike our competitors, our solution doesn't rely on a blocklist.
 Our solution is predominantly a behavioral analysis solution.
-We do not blacklist or block auctions from completing like the various other market solutions do.
-We allow the auctions to complete and the original creative that was approved to render (usually a stolen brand ad) - we simply neutralize the malicious behavior.
+We don't blocklist or block auctions from completing like the various other market solutions do.
+We allow the auctions to complete and the original creative that was approved to render (usually a stolen brand ad)—we simply neutralize the malicious behavior.

 Is your solution server-side or client-side?

-Our primary solution is CLIENT-SIDE, where a JavaScript tags is added to a sample of traffic to flag malicious ads.
+Our primary solution is client-side, where a JavaScript tag is added to a sample of traffic to flag malicious ads.
 This solution monitors the execution of JavaScript in runtime when ads are rendering.
-We also utilize other components, such as out-of-band scanning to perform deeper analysis on landing pages to help build markers for client-side realtime detection.
+We also utilize other components, such as out-of-band scanning, to perform deeper analysis on landing pages to help build markers for client-side real-time detection.

 Does the HUMAN script affect latency?

-The optimal location for the HUMAN script is placed in the HTML tag as a synchronous
+The optimal location for the HUMAN script is in the <head> HTML tag as a synchronous <script> tag that is placed above any ad calling code (e.g., GPT, Prebid).

-This ensures that the script is loaded into memory and available before any ad calls are made, allowing the HUMAN script to inspect each ad for malicious code and ensuring the maximum effectiveness of the script.
+This ensures that the script is loaded into memory and available before any ad calls are made, allowing it to inspect each ad for malicious code and ensuring maximum effectiveness.

-Implementing the HUMAN script asynchronously can impact the effectiveness of the HUMAN script's ability to block malicious threats.
+Implementing the HUMAN script asynchronously can impact its ability to block malicious threats.

-If you would prefer to implement the script asynchronously, please reach out to the Support Team.
+If you would prefer to implement the script asynchronously, please reach out to HUMAN Support.

 Yes, the HUMAN script has undergone extensive integration testing with the ReactJS front-end framework to ensure compatibility with the framework.